 1. Medicaid is the nation’s public health insurance program for people with low income

 Medicaid is the nation’s public health insurance program for people with low income.
-The Medicaid program covers 1 in 5 Americans, including many with complex and costly needs for care.
+The Medicaid program covers 1 in 5 low-income Americans, including many with complex and costly needs for care.
+The program is the principal source of long-term care coverage for Americans.
 The vast majority of Medicaid enrollees lack access to other affordable health insurance.
 Medicaid covers a broad array of health services and limits enrollee out-of-pocket costs.
-The program is also the principal source of long-term care coverage for Americans.
 Medicaid finances nearly a fifth of all personal health care spending in the U.S., providing significant financing for hospitals, community health centers, physicians, nursing homes, and jobs in the health care sector.
 Title XIX of the Social Security Act and a large body of federal regulations govern the program, defining federal Medicaid requirements and state options and authorities.
-The Centers for Medicare and Medicaid Services (CMS) within the Department of Health and Human Services (HHS) is responsible for implementing Medicaid.
-(Figure 1)
+The Centers for Medicare and Medicaid Services (CMS) within the Department of Health and Human Services (HHS) is responsible for implementing Medicaid (Figure 1).

-2. Medicaid is structured as a federal-state Partnership program
+2. Medicaid is structured as a federal-state partnership

 Subject to federal standards, states administer Medicaid programs and have flexibility to determine covered populations, covered services, health care delivery models, and methods for paying physicians and hospitals.
-States can also obtain Section 1115 waivers to test and implement approaches that diverge from federal Medicaid rules but that the Secretary of HHS determines advance program objectives.
+States can also obtain Section 1115 waivers to test and implement approaches that differ from what is required by federal statute but that the Secretary of HHS determines advance program objectives.
 Because of this flexibility, there is significant variation across state Medicaid programs.

-The foundation of Medicaid is based on two guarantees: first, all Americans who meet Medicaid eligibility requirements are guaranteed coverage, and second, states are guaranteed federal matching dollars without a cap for qualified services provided to eligible enrollees.
-The match rate for most Medicaid enrollees is determined by a formula in the law that provides a match of at least 50% and provides a higher federal match rate for poorer states.
-(Figure 2)
+The Medicaid entitlement is based on two guarantees: first, all Americans who meet Medicaid eligibility requirements are guaranteed coverage, and second, states are guaranteed federal matching dollars without a cap for qualified services provided to eligible enrollees.
+The match rate for most Medicaid enrollees is determined by a formula in the law that provides a match of at least 50% and provides a higher federal match rate for poorer states (Figure 2).

 3. Medicaid coverage has evolved over time

 Under the original 1965 Medicaid law, Medicaid eligibility was tied to cash assistance (either Aid to Families with Dependent Children (AFDC) or federal Supplemental Security Income (SSI) starting in 1972) for parents, children and the poor aged, blind and people with disabilites.
+States could opt to provide coverage at income levels above cash assistance.
 Over time, Congress expanded federal minimum requirements and provided new coverage options for states especially for children, pregnant women, and people with disabilities.
 Congress also required Medicaid to help pay for premiums and cost-sharing for low-income Medicare beneficiaries and allowed states to offer an option to “buy-in” to Medicaid for working individuals with disabilities.
 Other coverage milestones included severing the link between Medicaid eligibility and welfare in 1996 and enacting the Children’s Health Insurance Program (CHIP) in 1997 to cover low-income children above the cut-off for Medicaid with an enhanced federal match rate.
 Following these policy changes, for the first time states conducted outreach campaigns and simplified enrollment procedures to enroll eligible children in both Medicaid and CHIP.
 Expansions in Medicaid coverage of children marked the beginning of later reforms that recast Medicaid as an income-based health coverage program.

 Medicaid provides health and long-term care for millions of America’s poorest and most vulnerable people, acting as a high risk pool for the private insurance market.
-In FY2016, Medicaid covered over 76 million low-income Americans.
-With the ACA expansion in 32 states, about 12 million people were newly covered as of FY 2016.
+In FY 2017, Medicaid covered over 75 million low-income Americans.
+As of February 2019, 37 states have adopted the Medicaid expansion.
+Data as of FY 2017 (when fewer states had adopted the expansion) show that 12.6 million were newly eligible in the expansion group.
 Children account for more than four in ten (43%) of all Medicaid enrollees, and the elderly and people with disabilities account for about one in four enrollees.

-Medicaid plays an especially critical role for certain populations, covering: nearly half of all births in the typical state; 76% of poor children; 48% of children with special health care needs and 45% of nonelderly adults with disabilities (such as physical disabilities, developmental disabilities such as autism, traumatic brain injury, serious mental illness, and Alzheimer’s disease); and more than six in ten nursing home residents.
+Medicaid plays an especially critical role for certain populations covering: nearly half of all births in the typical state; 83% of poor children; 48% of children with special health care needs and 45% of nonelderly adults with disabilities (such as physical disabilities, developmental disabilities such as autism, traumatic brain injury, serious mental illness, and Alzheimer’s disease); and more than six in ten nursing home residents.
 States can opt to provide Medicaid for children with significant disabilities in higher-income families to fill gaps in private health insurance and limit out-of-pocket financial burden.
-Medicaid also assists 1 in 5 Medicare beneficiaries with their Medicare premiums and cost-sharing and provides many of them with benefits not covered by Medicare, especially long-term care.
-(Figure 4)
+Medicaid also assists nearly 1 in 5 Medicare beneficiaries with their Medicare premiums and cost-sharing and provides many of them with benefits not covered by Medicare, especially long-term care (Figure 4).

-Medicaid covers a broad range of services to address the diverse needs of the populations it serves.
-(Figure 5) In addition to covering the services required by federal Medicaid law, many states elect to cover optional services such as prescription drugs, physical therapy, eyeglasses, and dental care.
-Coverage for Medicaid expansion adults contains the ACA’s ten “essential health benefits,” which include preventive services and expanded mental health and substance use treatment services.
+Medicaid covers a broad range of services to address the diverse needs of the populations it serves (Figure 5).
+In addition to covering the services required by federal Medicaid law, many states elect to cover optional services such as prescription drugs, physical therapy, eyeglasses, and dental care.
+Coverage for Medicaid expansion adults contains the ACA’s ten “essential health benefits” which include preventive services and expanded mental health and substance use treatment services.
+Medicaid plays an important role in addressing the opioid epidemic and more broadly in connecting Medicaid beneficiaries to behavioral health services.
 Medicaid provides comprehensive benefits for children, known as Early Periodic Screening Diagnosis and Treatment (EPSDT) services.
 EPSDT is especially important for children with disabilities because private insurance is often inadequate to meet their needs.
-Unlike commercial health insurance and Medicare, Medicaid also covers long-term care, including both nursing home care and many home and community-based long-term services and supports.
+Unlike commercial health insurance and Medicare, Medicaid also covers long-term care including both nursing home care and many home and community-based long-term services and supports.
 More than half of all Medicaid spending for long-term care is now for services provided in the home or community that enable seniors and people with disabilities to live independently rather than in institutions.

 6. Most Medicaid enrollees get care through private managed care plans

 Medicaid covers a continuum of long-term services and supports ranging from home and community-based services (HCBS) that allow persons to live independently in their own homes or in other community settings to institutional care provided in nursing facilities (NFs) and intermediate care facilities for individuals with intellectual disabilities (ICF-IDs).
-In FY2015, HCBS represented 55 percent of total Medicaid expenditures on LTSS, and institutional LTSS represented 45 percent, a dramatic shift from 1995 (two decades earlier), when institutional settings accounted for 82 percent of national Medicaid LTSS expenditures.
+In FY 2016, HCBS represented 57 percent of total Medicaid expenditures on LTSS while institutional LTSS represented 43 percent.
+This is a dramatic shift from 1995 (two decades earlier) when institutional settings accounted for 82 percent of national Medicaid LTSS expenditures.

-A large body of research shows that Medicaid beneficiaries have far better access to care than the uninsured and are far less likely to postpone or go without needed care due to cost.
-Moreover, rates of access to care and satisfaction with care among Medicaid enrollees are comparable to rates for people with private insurance.
-(Figure 7) Medicaid coverage of low-income pregnant women and children has contributed to dramatic declines in infant and child mortality in the U.S. A growing body of research indicates that Medicaid eligibility during childhood is associated with reduced teen mortality, improved long-run educational attainment, reduced disability, and lower rates of hospitalization and emergency department visits in later life; benefits also include second-order fiscal effects such as increased tax collections due to higher earnings in adulthood.
-Research findings also show that state Medicaid expansions to adults are associated with increased access to care, improved self-reported health, and reduced mortality among adults.
+A large body of research shows that Medicaid beneficiaries have far better access to care than the uninsured and are less likely to postpone or go without needed care due to cost.
+Moreover, rates of access to care and satisfaction with care among Medicaid enrollees are comparable to rates for people with private insurance (Figure 7).
+Medicaid coverage of low-income pregnant women and children has contributed to dramatic declines in infant and child mortality in the U.S. A growing body of research indicates that Medicaid eligibility during childhood is associated with reduced teen mortality, improved long-run educational attainment, reduced disability, and lower rates of hospitalization and emergency department visits in later life.
+Benefits also include second-order fiscal effects such as increased tax collections due to higher earnings in adulthood.
+Research findings show that state Medicaid expansions to adults are associated with increased access to care, improved self-reported health, and reduced mortality among adults.

-Gaps in access to certain providers, especially psychiatrists, some specialists, and dentists, are ongoing challenges in Medicaid and often in the health system more broadly due to overall provider shortages, geographic maldistribution of health care providers, and low Medicaid payment rates.
+Gaps in access to certain providers, especially psychiatrists, some specialists, and dentists, are ongoing challenges in Medicaid and often in the health system more broadly due to overall provider shortages, and geographic maldistribution of health care providers.
+However, low Medicaid payment rates have long been associated with lower physician participation in Medicaid, especially among specialists.
 Managed care plans, which now serve most Medicaid beneficiaries, are responsible under their contracts with states for ensuring adequate provider networks.
 There is no evidence that physician participation in Medicaid is declining.
 In a 2015 survey, 4 in 10 primary care providers who accepted Medicaid reported seeing an increased number of Medicaid patients since January 2014, when the coverage expansions in the ACA took full effect.

-10. The public has a favorable view of Medicaid
+10. The majority of the public holds favorable views of Medicaid

-Recent public opinion polling suggests that Medicaid has broad support.
+Public opinion polling suggests that Medicaid has broad support.
 Seven in ten Americans say they have ever had a connection with Medicaid including three in ten who were ever covered themselves.
-Even across political parties, majorities have a favorable opinoin of Medicaid and say that the program is working well (Figure 10).
+Even across political parties, majorities have a favorable opinion of Medicaid and say that the program is working well (Figure 10).
 In addition, polling shows that few Americans want decreases in federal Medicaid funding.
-In addition to broad based support, Medicaid has very strong support among those who are disproportionately served by Medicaid including children with special health care needs, seniors, and people with disabilities.
+In addition to broad-based support, Medicaid has very strong support among those who are disproportionately served by Medicaid including children with special health care needs, seniors, and people with disabilities.